Professional COVID-19 Translations

 - Is there a testing facility?

 - What happens if I contract COVID-19?
-Are there measures in place?

 Making this information as accessible as possible across multiple languages is imperative.
 Professional translation services can ensure that all customers (domestic and international travelers) are properly informed about what steps they need to take in order to have a safe trip.

-Done badly, and you may get a spotlight on channels like this news network where they’ve compiled a list of truly bad government COVID translations.
+Don’t want to enlist professionals?
+You may get a spotlight on channels like this news network where they’ve compiled a list of truly bad government COVID translations.

 Here’s a sample: